SnappyTeam/Snap/README.md

 > We should also state that the team is not born in January 1st, 1999.
 This is just a set age for our development team profile to keep things simple.

 # Support And Updates
 Snap will continue to be updated and supported until we eventually feel as if the program is complete.
 This program will continue to be supported and won't be discontinued until necessary.
-Snap just started and will continue to start thriving as a tool that can be used for OBS Studio and Streaming.
+Snap just started and will continue to start thriving as a tool that can be used for OBS Studio and streaming.
+Thank you for using Snap.

 > Current Version: 0.0.0.3